 It’s certainly true at the operational technology (OT) level many companies with large-scale robotic deployments have developed some of the necessary competencies to effectively manage robots.
 Nevertheless, Gartner believes that they must begin to make a paradigm shift from purely bottom-up operational thinking to top-down strategic thinking about the role and management of robots.

-The likelihood is that the most successful managers going forwards will have equal measures of engineering, logic and problem-solving, and IT skills, while relying less on softer, traditional management skills.
+“ The likelihood is that the most successful managers going forward will have equal measures of engineering, logic and problem-solving, and IT skills”

 Take for example, the role of governance.
 From an OT bottom-up perspective, governance tends to focus on safety, reliability and interoperability.
 However, taking a top-down view to governance could include addressing vital issues around labor relations, brand protection, government mandates or capital investments.
 Put simply, the more strategic the implications of automation, the more important the need for C-level oversight and control.